TeraFlex is honored and proud to sponsor Ryan Wachendorfer, a professional snowboarder who took 2nd place this past weekend at Mammoth Mountain, CA.

-Wachendorfer travels the world competing in events such as World Cups, Grand Prixs, US Open, Dew Tour and X Games.
-This past June he purchased a 2013 2 door Rubicon, and developed a love for off-roading in his Jeep, and TeraFlex.
+Wachendorfer travels the world competing in events such as World Cups, Grand Prixs, the US Open, Dew Tour, and X Games.
+This past June he purchased a 2013 JK Wrangler Rubicon, which developed his love for off-roading in his Jeep and TeraFlex.

 Wanting to get to know this fun-hearted and talented outdoor enthusiast better, we asked him a few questions.
 The following is our fun and short interview: